 Industrial waste disposal.
 Industrial waste is waste created in connection with business activities.
 The types of waste considered industrial waste are set out in the Waste Law.
-Industrial waste must generally be disposed of by the business enterprise discharging that waste.
-However, it is common for businesses to pay others to dispose of their waste.
-The Waste Law regulates disposal, storage and engagement standards.
+Industrial waste must generally be disposed of by the business enterprise

 Operator criteria